abyssDS/sfmlWiki/Source:-AnimatedSprite.md

 ## Summary
 This is a class for SFML 2 that provides a easy interface to animate Sprites.
 The design closely follows the design of the sf::Sprite class.

-Class written by Foaly.
-You can use it in any way you want.
-Just a little note that the class was written by me would be nice :)
+Both classes are written by Foaly.
+They are under the zlib/libpng license (the same that SFML uses).
+I would be nice if you name in the credits of your project :)

 ##Usage
 The usage is quiet simple.
 First you create a Animation.
 The Animation class is essentially a std::vector of sf::IntRect and a sf::Texture reference.
 So you have to provide a Spritesheet and push back your intrects.
 Then you create a AnimatedSprite object and provide it with a Animation.
 The AnimatedSprite class inherits from both sf::Drawable and sf::Transfomable, so it behaves much like a regular sprite.
 The only thing you have to do is to call the update(sf::Time deltaTime) member on every iteration with the time passed since the last iteration (this also allows you to do effects like slow motion without changing the frame time).
 Of course the AnimatedSprite class also provides members to pause, stop and play the Animation.